elevien/math50_2025/unit3.md

 # Statistical inference for linear regression models

 This unit introduces statistical inference for **single‑predictor linear regression**.
 Building on the examples from last week, we will learn about **estimators** and their properties, such as **standard errors** and **confidence intervals**.
-We will then apply these concepts to linear regression modeling, deriving an unbiased estimator of the regression slope and understanding how **hypothesis tests** work for single-predictor regression models.
+We will then derive unbiased estimators of the paramaters in a **linear regression model**.
+We will learn about **coefficient of determination** and **correlations** -- two key quantities we use to access the relationship between variables in a linear regression model.
 Regression to the mean will also be covered.

 Material:
 - [Notes and exercises](/public/latex_notes/unit3/unit3.pdf)